synesthesiam/old-custom-components/README.md

 7. Downloading a `spaCy` language model and linking it
     * For example: `python3 -m spacy download en`

-Once you have rhasspy installed and working, you can add new training phrases and intents by editing the examples markdown file(s) pointed to by your `rhasspy_train` component configuration.
+Once you have Rhasspy installed and working, you can add new training phrases and intents by editing the examples markdown file(s) pointed to by your `rhasspy_train` component configuration.
 These files are in [rasaNLU's markdown training format](https://nlu.rasa.com/dataformat.html#markdown-format), and are